Amaral-tec/asynchronous-messaging-models/README.md

 - Java Development Kit (JDK)
 - Maven (for building the project)
 - RabbitMQ server (you can use a Docker container or install it locally)
+- Apache Kafka and ZooKeeper (you can use a Docker container or install them locally)

 ## Getting Started